AdobeDocs/real-time-cdp-collaboration.en/help/guide/quick-start-guide.md

 To learn more about initial organization setup, including how to define roles, upload branding assets, and configure match keys, see the [initial organization setup document](./setup/onboard-organization.md#initial-organization-setup){target="_blank"}.

-To watch a visual demonstration of the end-to-end process from the advertiser perspective, view the Advertiser account setup video below.
+Watch a step-by-step walkthrough of advertiser setup, including account creation, branding, and match key configuration.

 >[!VIDEO](https://video.tv.adobe.com/v/3452264/?learn=on&enablevpops)

 ## Step 3: Source audiences (from Experience Platform or a cloud source) {#source-audiences}

 Choose one or both of the following data stores to source audiences.
-Use either the Real-Time CDP Collaboration UI or coordinate with Adobe to provision audiences in a privacy-preserving format.
+Use either the Collaboration UI or coordinate with Adobe to provision audiences in a privacy-preserving format.

 ### Option A: Source from Experience Platform

-[Use the Real-Time CDP Collaboration destinations UI to link a sandbox that contains audiences.](./setup/onboard-audiences.md).
+[Use the Collaboration destinations UI to link a sandbox that contains audiences](./setup/onboard-audiences.md).
 Use this self-service method to reference existing audience segments from within your Experience Platform instance.

 ### Option B: Source from Snowflake or Amazon S3